vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_vch_options.md

 Short name: None

-Rolls an upgraded VCH back to its previous version, for example if upgrade failed.
+Rolls a VCH back to its previous version, for example if upgrade failed.
+Before starting the upgrade process, `vic-machine upgrade` takes a snapshot of the existing VCH.
+The upgrade process deletes older snapshots from any previous upgrades.
+The `--rollback` option reverts an upgraded VCH to the snapshot of the previous deployment.
+Because `vic-machine upgrade` only retains one snapshot, you can only use `--rollback` to revert the VCH to the version that immediately precedes the most recent upgrade.

 <pre>--rollback</pre>